She Miraculously Recovers From the Sudden Hemorrhage in Her Brain Stem

 After feeling miserable for a while, I suddenly realized that my state was incorrect, and quickly prayed to God, “God!
 Now I feel especially negative and weak, and I’ve lost the confidence and courage to live.
 God, please enlighten me and let me understand Your will.”

-After I finished praying, I recalled some of God’s words, “While undergoing trials, it’s normal for people to be weak, or have negativity within them, or to lack clarity on God’s will or their path for practice.
-But in any case, you must have faith in God’s work, and not deny God, like Job.
-Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take it all away.
-No matter how he was tested, he maintained this belief. … God requires mankind’s faith.
-This way, what is perfected are people’s faith and aspirations.
-You cannot touch or see it; it is under these circumstances that your faith is required.”
+After I finished praying, I recalled some of God’s words, “While undergoing trials, it is normal for people to be weak, or to have negativity within them, or to lack clarity on God’s will or their path for practice.
+But in any case, you must have’s work, and not deny God, just like Job.
+Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take them all away.
+No matter how he was tested, he maintained this belief.
+In your experience, no matter what refinement you undergo through God’s words, what God requires of mankind, in brief, is their faith and their love for Him.
+What He perfects by working in this way is people’s faith, love, and aspirations.
+God does the work of perfection on people, and they cannot see it, cannot feel it; under such circumstances, your faith is required.”
 God’s words greatly calmed my heart, and made me understand that God wants us to have faith in Him, both in comfort and in suffering, without complaining or denying God, and be able to hold to our fear of God and obedience to God’s orchestrations and arrangements.
 Just like Job, whose vast herds of cattle and sheep were taken by robbers, whose children were killed by a collapsing house, and whose body was covered with boils.
 Amidst this trial, although Job was greatly tormented, he did not sin with his mouth by blaming God, he never lost faith in God, he submitted to what God granted and took away, and praised the holy name of God.
 I was very ashamed to think that my condition made me weak and disappointed, self-destructive, and even want to use death to relieve my pain.
 This was when I saw that it was very important to have faith like Job if I wanted to continue to experience this illness.
 But how could I have the same confidence as Job?

 Thanks to God’s guidance, I recalled God’s words: “Job did not talk of trades with God, and made no requests or demands of God.
-His praising of God’s name was because of the great power and authority of God in ruling all things….
+His praising ofwas because of the great power and authority of God in ruling all things, and it was not dependent on whether he gained blessings or was struck by disaster.
+He believed that regardless of whether God blesses people or brings disaster upon them, God’s power and authority will not change, and thus, regardless of a person’s circumstances, God’s name should be praised.
+That man is blessed by God is because of God’s sovereignty, and when disaster befalls man, so, too, it is because of God’s sovereignty.
+God’s power and authority rule over and arrange everything about man; the vagaries of man’s fortune are the manifestation of God’s power and authority, and regardless of one’s viewpoint, God’s name should be praised.
+This is what Job experienced and came to know during the years of his life.
+All of Job’s thoughts and actions reached the ears of God and arrived before God, and were seen as important by God.
+God cherished this knowledge of Job, and treasured Job for having such a heart.
+This heart awaited God’s command always, and in all places, and no matter what the time or place it welcomed whatever befell him.
+Job made no demands of God.
 What he demanded of himself was to wait for, accept, face, and obey all of the arrangements that came from God; Job believed this to be his duty, and it was precisely what was wanted by God.”
 I understood that Job’s faith was based on the fact that he knew God’s sovereignty and authority.
 That is to say, he could stand up and testify for God amidst trials and have faith in God because of his understanding of God’s sovereignty, and he knew that his children, his property, and even his life are all dominated and ruled over by God, so when he lost his property and children, and when painful boils grew all over his body, he could accept and obey God’s arrangements and not make any demands of God.
 Meanwhile, my understanding of God’s sovereignty was only a surface admission, instead of resolutely and without doubt believing that my life was in God’s hands, which is why, during this illness, I wasn’t able to completely give my life over to God, and I was unable to experience the environment with an attitude of waiting or obedience.
 Finally, I understood how to face this illness.
 I have to completely give my life over to God, not become self-destructive and give up my life, not ask God to preserve my life, and especially not blame God for this environment.
 Instead, I should wait patiently and experience what was to come with confidence.
 No matter what the result, I should obey God’s sovereignty and arrangements, so that I could have sincere faith in God and stand firm and testify for God.

 After I realized this, my negativity, weakness, and unreasonable demands of God vanished, and in their place I had obedience and confidence in God.
 In my heart, I prayed silently to God, “God!
 In this environment You created, I saw that when circumstances that don’t fit with my notions come to me, I cannot obey, and I still make demands of You.
 I am truly without conscience or reason.
 Now, I wish to repent and change, and to pursue understanding You and satisfying You, so that I can stand firm and testify for You in this painful environment.
 No matter whether I recover from my illness, I will be obedient.”
 After I prayed, I felt much calmer …